Tennessee Owner-Builder Permit Guide

 Success factors:

-- Termite protection - Not optional
+- Termite protection - Not optional in Tennessee

 Whether building in mountains, middle Tennessee growth areas, or rural West Tennessee, the state welcomes owner-builders.